T-R-a-c-k/MERN/README.md

 # Usage

-Assume that your mongodb is setup with the schemas found from the server/src/models section, you can sign in as an administrator and go through whatever management of collections you feel like.
+Once that your mongodb is setup with the schemas found from the server/src/models section, you can sign in as an administrator and go through whatever management of collections you feel like.
 This application was more focused on the interaction of different technologies than truly creating an optimal management system and as such, lacks many of those basic features.